anthonygore/interactive/public/codetorial/tutorials/ref-reactive/steps/01/content.md

-Vue 3’s Composition API provides two main ways of declaring reactive data: `ref` and `reactive`.
-What’s the difference between these and which should you use?
+*Vue 3’s Composition API provides two main ways of declaring reactive data: `ref` and `reactive`.
+What’s the difference between these and which should you use?*

 Welcome to this interactive tutorial where you'll learn by coding!

-Here are the things you'll learn
+Here what we'll cover:

 - What’s `ref`?
 - What’s `reactive`?
+- What are the pros and cons of each?
-- When should I use `ref` vs `reactive`?
+- When should you use `ref` vs `reactive`?

 **This tutorial will take 5-10 mins to complete**.